Lucas Majozi: Life as a black soldier

-Lucas Majozi was born in a small town called Zastron in the Free State.
+Lucas Majozi was born in a small town called Zastron / Matlakeng in the Free State.
 Little is known about his early life.
 He served as a South African soldier during World War II, serving in the Native Military Corps (NMC).

 As a black soldier, he was not allowed to engage in direct combat with the enemy or carry a gun.
 Army recruits were armed with assegais and knobkerries.
 Although blacks did not serve as frontline combatants, they were still expected to perform their duties in the actual battle zone.

 On the participation of black soldiers in the war, Alfred Bitini Xuma - who was the President General of the African National Congress from 1940 to 1949 stated that:

 "They expect us to fight aeroplanes, tanks and army artillery with knobkerries and assegais.
 What mockery!"
 When needed, however, commanders would arm black soldiers.
 In the battles in North Africa and the Middle East, members of the Native Military Corps were used as batmen, loaders, and guards and the more skilled ones were used as drivers, cooks, carpenters and telephone operators.
 Upon their discharge, black soldiers received a cash allowance of two pounds, a civilian suit and a gratuity for length of service.